briankarlsayen/mern-messenger-backend/README.md

 uses express, mongoose, dotenv. pusher is used for realtime chat update.

-check this [mern-messenger-frontend](https://github.com/briankarlsayen/mern-messenger-frontend) for the front-end.
+Check this [mern-messenger-frontend](https://github.com/briankarlsayen/mern-messenger-frontend) for the front-end.

 ## Start the project